I Want To ...

 On June 12, 2008, agencies responsible for federal acquisition regulations (FAR) sent a Notice of Proposed Rulemaking (NPRM) to the Federal Register soliciting public comment on proposed changes to these regulations.
 Comments will be accepted for 60 days.
 For more information for federal contractors, please see USCIS.

-Jacobson & Han LLP, Los Angeles Nurse Visa, Immigration Lawyer,
+Han Law Group, Los Angeles Nurse Visa, Immigration Lawyer,